MA, MBACP (Accred), She/Her

 Modules from MSc in Clinical Mental Health Counselling -

 Nova Southeastern University, Florida (USA):

 Integrating Care: Depression, Anxiety and Physical Illness - King's College London

 Honour-Based Abuse and Forced Marriage - Karma Nirvana with NHS England

 Safeguarding of Vulnerable Adults, Level 3 - Mandatory Training Group

 Data Security Awareness, Level 1 - NHS England

 I am a registered and accredited member of the British Association for Counselling and Psychotherapy (BACP) and abide by their Ethical Framework.

 I am committed to continuous professional development and stay on top of current research in the psychological therapy field.
 I am subscribed to research databases to browse and read important new publications and I undertake further training regularly.

 My experience includes working as a counsellor in the NHS, voluntary sector and higher education settings.
-Alongside my private practice, I currently work with the NHS patients as a Counsellor for Depression.
+Alongside my private practice, I currently work with NHS patients as a Counsellor for Depression.